ARTISTS

 Luise recently changed from lyric mezzo to soprano and is now working with the American dramatic Soprano Jeanne-Michèle Charbonnet, in the past with the British mezzo-soprano Anne-Marie Owens, as well as Peter Nilsson, Phillip Thomas, Michael Pollock and Jonathan Ware and Barbara Bonney in Salzburg.

-This season, Luise will make her debut in Geneva at the Grand Théâtre de Genève in Nabucco, Don Carlos and Lady Macbeth of Mtsensk.
+In 2023, Luise made her debut in Geneva at the Grand Théâtre de Genève in Nabucco, Don Carlos and Lady Macbeth of Mtsensk and in 2024 she sang als in the Extra Chorus of the Deutsche Oper Berlin in a Christopher Loy Production of La Fiamma by O. Resphigi.

 Prior, she covered & sang the roles of Flora and Annina in a Jonathan Miller production of Verdi’s La Traviata, conducted by Phillip Thomas, at Dorset Opera Festival.
 Luise gave her solo debut as Lay sister in Puccini’s Suor Angelica with the same company, and she made her Berlin debut, singing the role of Junge Robbe in the world premiere of Susanne Stelzenbach’s contemporary opera Die UnterwasserOper.